Telehealth Services

 OCD treatment can be a challenge because of lack of OCD evidence-based interventions utilized by many mental health providers.
 You can choose an experienced clinic that provides research-based OCD therapy and offers appropriate care online.

 Location and inconvenience due to the illness itself can be a barrier for those seeking the right treatment.
 Online OCD psychotherapy can be the best option for some individuals.
-Studies4 are also showing that online therapy for individuals struggling with OCD can be an additional and effective way to help clients as they engage in the therapeutic process.
+Studies are also showing that online therapy for individuals struggling with OCD can be an additional and effective way to help clients as they engage in the therapeutic process.
 However, online therapy is not for everyone.

 • Currently experiencing thoughts of harming yourself or others.